-A Photographer and Filmmaker and Conservationist for the protection of the night-sky.
+A Photographer, Filmmaker, Conservationist, Presenter and Communicator for the protection of the night-sky.

 His passion for Astronomy began at the age of seven-years old, where he was inspired by science-fiction films and programs including: BBC’s The Sky at Night and Stargazing Live.
-He developed his interest through Photography and during his education this evolved into Filmmaking.
+He developed his interest through Photography, which during his education was also aspired towards filmmaking.

 This later inspired him to travel the world to witness celestial events, including: Solar and Lunar Eclipses (2015 &2017), The Northern Lights (2017) and the darkest skies in the world from The Atacama Desert in Chile (2019).